greenelab/core-accessory-interactome/README.md

 ```bash
 bash install.sh
 ```
 6. Navigate to any of the analysis directories listed in the table above to see the code for how analyses were performed.
-To reproduce the results and figures of the analysis, run the analysis directories in order.
+To reproduce the results and figures of the paper, run the analysis directories in order.